pts/latex-uni8/README.txt

   ...
   \end{document}

-See the project page https://github.com/pts/pts-latex-uni8 for example files and the latest updates.
+See the project page https://github.com/pts/latex-uni8 for example files and the latest updates.

+The name uni8 is an abbreviation of: universal UTF-8 and 8-bit input encoding.
+It indicates that uni8.sty can set up UTF-8 (utf8) and legacy 8-bit input encodings (e.g. latin1, latin2) correctly in many environments (pdflatex or lualatex, with or without fontspec.sty, T1 or Unicode font encoding).

 Limitations:

 * \showhyphens doesn't display accented characters correctly in the console log.
 With pdflatex on an UTF-8 console all non-ASCII characters are wrong.
-  With lualatex on an UTF-8 console some non-ASCII characters (e.g. ő and ű) are wrong: the ones which are at a different location in Unicode and T1 encoding.
+  With lualatex on an UTF-8 console with T1 font encoding some non-ASCII characters (e.g. ő and ű) are wrong: the ones which are at a different location in Unicode and T1 encoding.

 uni8.sty takes care of the following: